Crimple Head Farm

 For example, evidence of need helps to show why you need to carry out the project at all.
 The options appraisal helps show how you came to the conclusion that the project proposal is the best way to meet these needs.
 The risk assessment demonstrates that you have really thought the project through and are realistic about what could go wrong and how you would deal with it.

-8. It may help to provide additional information with your form
+8. It will help to provide additional information with your form

 If you have them, your environmental and equal opportunities policies will help show that you take our cross cutting themes seriously.
-You may want to include letters of support.
-Capital projects will be expected to provide architect’s plans.
+You may want to include letters of support if approporiate.
+All Capital projects will be expected to provide architect’s plans.

 9. Grants are paid in arrears, so make sure you can cover cashflow